 If you are reading this article, hopefully, you have an aptitude for writing and a way with words.

-But now you are wondering what kind of freelance writing opportunities are there?
+But now you are wondering should I take up freelance writing as a job?
+What kind of freelance writing opportunities are there?
 What writing niches can I hone into?
 What are the remote positions out there that allow the flexibility to work around your family’s schedule?

 Can you make money with an online writing job?

 Yes, it’s actually possible to earn an income with writing.
 A lot of brands, startups as well as small business owners are hiring writers from different niches for varied kind of jobs.
 Fortunately, the spectrum of online and remote writing jobs from home is rapidly getting wider.
 And even better, it is now possible to find curated jobs for content creation and different types of writing.

 Among stay-at-home moms, 29% of those who are caring for a family have a college degree, which is a great starting point.
 But even without a college degree, if you write well enough, you can become a freelance writer.
 To get started with writing jobs from home, what you require is creativity, a computer, internet savviness, research proficiency, and a desire to succeed.
+We also recommend 8 things you must do before starting Freelance Writing as a Job that help in help in prepping your skills, brand, and mindset for a career in writing.
 Plus, some level of comfort with writing tools like Microsoft Word, Grammarly etc. As you start, remember, for the best chance to get hired, simultaneously document your past and present work in an impressive portfolio and focus on creating a personal brand that shines.

 24 types of freelance online writing jobs that can help you earn while working at home!

 Freelance writing falls in 2 main categories – jobs that mainly require good writing skills and general interest and awareness of the topic e.g. lifestyle writing or news reporting.
 The other group involves more technical knowledge, and it’s a great way to make money if you are in that industry.